tneigerux/svg-example/README.md

 # SVGs are better.

 On [this site](https://svg-example.netlify.app/) all the binary assets - all web assets typically delivered as JPGs, PNGs, or GIFs - are instead served from a single, specially formatted SVG file.
-The only exception is the dog image here in the hero.
+The only exception is the dog image in the hero.
 Some images, like the dog, can only be served in a raster format.
 But since flat web design has been a standard for over 10 years, most binary assets are better served as SVGs, which is the web's leading vector format.

 [More info on Vector vs. Raster formats](https://www.thevisualpro.com/visualpro-blog/vector-vs-raster-whats-the-difference)

 A primary driver of page performance is the quantity of HTTP requests in the page.
-Each JPG, PNG, or GIF (+ externally referenced JavaScript and external style sheets) on a page generates a coorsponding HTTP request, each slowing the page load slightly.
+Each JPG, PNG, or GIF (+ externally referenced JavaScript and external style sheets) on a page generates a cooresponding HTTP request, each slowing the page load slightly.

 By building and properly formatting a single SVG file, it's possible to significantly reduce the total HTTP requests required to serve a site.
 The SVG workflow for this site is highly optimized for performance and smooth looking icons.
 With this comes developer complexity.